GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/security/index.md

 the [manifest][5].
 Extensions should minimize their permissions by only registering APIs and websites they depend on.

-Limiting an extensions privileges limits what a potential attacker can exploit.
+Limiting an extension's privileges limits what a potential attacker can exploit.

 ### Cross-origin fetch() {: #xhr }